Symmetry-protected self-correcting quantum memories: Background

 A $q$-form symmetry (for some $q\in \{0,1,...,D{-}1\}$) is given by a symmetry operator associated with every closed codimension-$q$ submanifold of the lattice; these operators are written as $S_{\calM}(g)$ where $\calM$ is a closed codimension-$q$ submanifold of $\Lambda$ and $g \in G$.
 On these codimension-$q$ submanifolds, the action of the symmetry operators takes an onsite form: for $g\in G$ and a codimension-$q$ submanifold $\calM$, the symmetry operator is

 where the product runs over all sites $i$ of the submanifold $\calM$, and $u(g)$ is a local, site-independent representation of $G$.
 That is, higher-form symmetries can be thought of as being onsite symmetries on lower dimensional submanifolds.
-For systems with boundary, the submanifolds that the higher-form symmetries are supported need only be closed relative the boundary of the lattice.
+For systems with a boundary, we only require that the submanifolds on which the higher-form symmetries are supported are closed relative to the boundary of the lattice.
 In other words, the manifold $\calM$ on which the symmetry is supported may have a boundary on the boundary of the lattice $\Lambda$, i.e. $\partial \calM \subset \partial \Lambda$.

 A key feature of systems with $q$-form symmetries is that symmetric excitations must form $q$-dimensional objects.
 Of particular interest in this paper will be 1-form symmetries in 3-dimensional systems, which are the next weakest generalization (within the family of higher-form symmetries) of the conventional global onsite symmetry.
 Symmetry operators in such systems are supported on closed 2-dimensional surfaces, and excitations form closed 1-dimensional loop-like objects.
 In Sec.~\ref{sec:RBH} and Sec.~\ref{sec:GCC} we will look at two examples of self-correcting quantum memories protected by $\zz_2^2$ 1-form symmetries.